 Larger men may also struggle to climax—especially if their female partner is very small.
 Whereas women don't usually orgasm from penetration, 90 percent of men need penetration and friction to come.
 For the bigger fellas, a longer length can actually be a detriment.

 If you're a guy, the chances are excellent that your penis is just fine.
 Remember that most women don't worry about it, which means you shouldn't either.
+So if you're just after a one night stand with a woman, there's no need to worry about her obsessing over your size.
 The important thing is to ask your girl what she likes in bed.
 And then set about delivering the kind of sex that leaves you both sated and satisfied.